Never Miss a Chance to Do the Most Good

 --William Booth, Founder, The Salvation Army

-The cost for the new Center of Hope is estimated at $28 million.
+The Hope Has a Place campaign goal is estimated at $28 million.

 Pledges and contributions, which can be fulfilled for up